yoctoproject/poky/documentation/contributor-guide/submit-change.rst

 Since we don’t believe that can work for us, the project is aiming to ensure `patchwork <https://patchwork.yoctoproject.org/>`__ is available to help track patch status and also looking at how tooling can provide more feedback to users about patch status.
-We are looking at tools such as ``patchtest`` to test user contributions before they hit the mailing lists and also at better documenting how to use such workflows since we recognise that whilst this was common knowledge a decade ago, it might not be as familiar now.
+We are looking at improving tools such as ``patchtest`` to test user contributions before they hit the mailing lists and also at better documenting how to use such workflows since we recognise that whilst this was common knowledge a decade ago, it might not be as familiar now.